 Valorant economy overview

-How do you I earn Credits in Valorant?
-You earn Valorant Creds as a reward for certain actions.
+Valorant Creds are earned as a reward for certain actions.
 Getting a kill will net you 200 Creds.
 However, unlike CS:GO, you will not get extra creds for getting kills with specific weapons (like bonuses for sneaky Knife kills or for getting aggressive with SMGs).
 Planting the Spike will net you an extra 300 Creds, while defusing the Spike doesn’t bag you any extra Credits outside of the round win bonus.

 Speaking of win bonuses, you’ll earn Creds regardless of whether you win or lose a round.
-If you win a round, you’ll get 3,000 Creds.
-There’s no bonuses for going on a win streak.
+Winning nets you 300 Credits, but there’s no bonuses for going on a win streak.
 If you lose a round, you’ll only get 1,900.
 However, you will get loss bonuses if you keep losing to help you break your streak.
 After losing two rounds in a row, you’ll earn an extra 500 creds.
 After three rounds, you’ll get an extra 1,000 to make the maximum loss bonus of 2,900.

 When to buy in Valorant

-Should I be buying in every round?
-Absolutely not.
-Buying in every round will only set you up for failure.
+You don’t need to be buying in every round, as this will only set you up for failure.
 In short, if you drain your economy every round, even if you win, you’ll only have 3,000 Creds.
 While you may carry over guns, this is only enough to buy a Phantom or Vandal with no shields!